 You have to apply directly to each university in Switzerland.
-Entrance requirements for most Swiss universities will be the same for the whole of Switzerland but each university makes its own decisions on student admission.
-You can usually complete an application form online via the university website (see all links to Swiss universities below).
-Once you have received written confirmation of your application, you can hand in your application fee and any documentation required by the university.
+Entrance requirements for most Swiss universities are the same for the whole of Switzerland.
+However, each university makes its own decisions on student admission.
+You can usually complete an application form online via the university website.
+Once you receive confirmation of your application, you can hand in your application fee and any documentation necessary.

 For most academic universities, the application deadline for autumn courses is 30 April; dates vary for spring admissions, and for any other type of university or institution.
 You can find a list of deadlines for applications for each university here.
 Contact the universities’ international and admissions offices if you need help or have any questions.
 Remember to check the language requirements for your course.

-If you are already resident in one canton and wish to apply to go to university in another canton, you have to apply to your cantonal authority.
+If you already live in one canton and wish to apply to go to university in another canton, you must apply to your cantonal authority.

 Qualifications needed to study in Switzerland

-To gain admission to a Master’s programme, you need to hold a Bachelor’s degree with a minimum of 180 ECTS points or the equivalent qualification from an internationally recognised university.
+To gain admission to a Master’s program, you need to hold a Bachelor’s degree with a minimum of 180 ECTS points or the equivalent qualification from an internationally recognized university.
 Individual universities will decide whether or not a particular foreign Bachelor’s degree is valid or not, and may also have further requirements for foreign students such as an entrance exam.
-There is no independent body responsible for recognition of these qualifications for admission to university programmes.
+There is no independent body responsible for recognition of these qualifications for admission to university programs.

 Universities of Teacher Education (UTE) require students to hold a matura/maturité, an EDK-recognised teaching diploma, or a degree from a university of applied sciences for the Bachelor course.
-If you want to teach at upper secondary level you must hold a Master’s degree in one or two school subjects.
+If you want to teach at an upper secondary level, you need a master’s degree in one or two school subjects.

 Language skills for admission to Swiss university

-You should be able to speak the teaching language of the university (French, German or Italian) to a reasonable standard, although some Master’s programmes are taught in English.
+You should be able to speak the teaching language of the university (French, German, or Italian) to a reasonable standard.
+However, some master’s programs are taught in English.
 You may be asked to sit a language test or gain a language certificate before being accepted into a course.
 Some universities offer free language courses for foreign students during the summer holidays and/or during the academic year.
-Others offer low-cost language courses through their language centres.
+Others offer low-cost language courses through their language centers.

 Cost of studying in Switzerland